 East and West Midlands ADASS will work in partnership with the programme, and commit to provide:

-Provide appropriate ADASS capacity to support the programme across the East and West midlands
+Provide appropriate ADASS capacity to support the programme across the East and West midlands.

-Links to wider regional Sector Led Improvement programme and specifically regional digital pilot that is commencing for 2021/22 with NHS X and LGA
+Links to wider regional Sector Led Improvement programmes and specifically regional digital pilot that is commencing for 2021/22 with NHS X and LGA.

-Expertise around social care commissioning and contracting
+Expertise around social care commissioning and contracting.

-Knowledge and experience in relation to the Supported Living ‘market’
+Knowledge and experience in relation to the Supported Living ‘market’.

-Track record of working with people with ‘lived experience’ of Supported Living and active links with people who can contribute
+Track record of working with people with ‘lived experience’ of Supported Living and active links with people who can contribute.

-Conduit to local authorities and Directors of Social Services who play a statutory role in this area
+Conduit to local authorities and Directors of Social Services who play a statutory role in this area.

-Act as subject matter expertise e.g. Supported Living workforce matters, LD & A data and performance
+Act as subject matter expertise e.g. Supported Living workforce matters, LD & A data and performance.

-Provides support to navigate social care landscape, including terminology and communication and relationships
+Provides support to navigate social care landscape, including terminology and communication and relationships.

-ADASS COLLEAGUES TO ADD FURTHER DETAIL
+6.1 Finance to ADASS

-6.1 Finance to ADASS (if needed here)
+West Midlands ADASS will receive £30k for their contribution to the project and EM ADASS £20k

 7.0 NHSEI (Midlands) region support for this project.